vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 Later in the day, I made a trip to Ace Hardware to get a toilet auger.
 My checkout was at 2:07 PM.

+I made another trip to Target, finishing checkout at 9:21 PM.
+Later, I made a trip to Safeway, finishing checkout at 10:25 PM.